disintar/dABI/README.md

 ## GetMethod type

 All `metadata` / `labels` of GetMethod object merged to `metadata` / `label` of methods with priority to method.

+Use `labels.skipLive: true` for skip live index of get method

 Each method has `method_id` with crc32 value.